android606/ultimate_mcp_server_windows/README.md

 - Generate quantitative performance metrics
 - Make data-driven decisions on model selection
 - Build custom model evaluation frameworks

+## Security Considerations

+When deploying and operating the LLM Gateway, consider the following security aspects:

+1.  **API Key Management:**
+    *   **Never hardcode API keys** in your source code.
+    *   Use environment variables (`.env` file for local development, system environment variables, or secrets management tools like HashiCorp Vault, AWS Secrets Manager, GCP Secret Manager for production).
+    *   Ensure the `.env` file (if used) has strict file permissions (readable only by the user running the gateway).
+    *   Rotate keys periodically and revoke any suspected compromised keys immediately.

+2.  **Network Exposure & Access Control:**
+    *   By default, the server binds to `127.0.0.1`, only allowing local connections.
+Only change `SERVER_HOST` to `0.0.0.0` if you intend to expose it externally, and ensure proper controls are in place.
+    *   **Use a reverse proxy** (Nginx, Caddy, etc.) to handle incoming connections.
+This allows you to manage TLS/SSL encryption, apply access controls (e.g., IP allow-listing), and potentially add gateway-level authentication.
+    *   Employ **firewall rules** on the host machine or network to restrict access to the `SERVER_PORT` only from trusted sources (like the reverse proxy or specific internal clients).

+3.  **Authentication & Authorization:**
+    *   The gateway itself may not have built-in user authentication.
+Access control typically relies on network security (firewalls, VPNs) and potentially authentication handled by a reverse proxy (e.g., Basic Auth, OAuth2 proxy).
+    *   Ensure that only authorized clients (like your trusted AI agents or applications) can reach the gateway endpoint.

+4.  **Rate Limiting & Abuse Prevention:**
+    *   Implement **rate limiting** at the reverse proxy level or using dedicated middleware to prevent denial-of-service attacks or excessive API usage (which can incur high costs).

+5.  **Input Validation:**
+    *   While LLM inputs are generally text, be mindful if any tools interpret inputs in ways that could lead to vulnerabilities (e.g., if a tool were to execute code based on input).
+Sanitize or validate inputs where appropriate for the specific tool's function.

+6.  **Dependency Security:**
+    *   Regularly update dependencies (`uv pip install --upgrade ...` or similar) to patch known vulnerabilities in third-party libraries.
+    *   Consider using security scanning tools (like `pip-audit` or GitHub Dependabot alerts) to identify vulnerable dependencies.

+7.  **Logging:**
+    *   Be aware that `DEBUG` level logging might log full prompts and responses, potentially including sensitive information.
+Configure `LOG_LEVEL` appropriately for your environment and ensure log files have proper permissions.

 ## License